jayeshchoudhari/N-queens/README.md

 Problem Statement
 -----------------
-Given an N x N chess board, place N queens such that they do not attack each other.
+Given a N x N chess board, place N queens such that they do not attack each other.

 This work implements the backtracking algorithm using javascript.
 The solutions for the particluar value of N can be seen on the chess board, displayed after every 3 seconds.